Arctic Cruises

 Where do passengers come from?

-The majority of our clients come from Australia, the UK, Europe and the United States, however we do often have a mix of other nationalities on board, including our expedition team.
+The majority of our clients come from Australia, the United Kingdom, Europe and the United States, however we do often have a mix of other nationalities on board, including our Expedition Team.

 How much room is there for luggage?

-There is ample storage space in your cabin on all our ships.
+There is ample storage space in all cabins on our ships.
 Your empty baggage can be stored safely elsewhere on the ship if need be.

-Do you have facilities on board to download digital images from my camera?
+Do you have facilities on board so I can download digital images from my camera?

 There will be computers in the library and media room for your use.